Saint Petersburg: Imperial era (1703–1917)

 In 1736–1737, the city suffered from catastrophic fires.
 To rebuild the damaged boroughs, a committee under Burkhard Christoph von Münnich commissioned a new plan in 1737.
 The city was divided into five boroughs, and the city centre was moved to the Admiralty borough, on the east bank between the Neva and Fontanka.

 Palace Square backed by the General staff arch and building.
 As the main square of the Russian Empire, it was the setting of many events of historic significance.

-It developed along three radial streets, which meet at the Admiralty building and are now known as Nevsky Prospect (which is considered the main street of the city), Gorokhovaya Street, and Voznesensky Avenue.
+It developed along three radial streets, which meet at the Admiralty building and are now known as Nevsky Prospect (which is considered the main street of the city), Gorokhovaya Street, and Voznesensky Prospekt.
 Baroque architecture became dominant in the city during the first sixty years, culminating in the Elizabethan Baroque, represented most notably by Italian Bartolomeo Rastrelli with such buildings as the Winter Palace.
 In the 1760s, Baroque architecture was succeeded by neoclassical architecture.

 Established in 1762, the Commission of Stone Buildings of Moscow and Saint Petersburg ruled that no structure in the city could be higher than the Winter Palace and prohibited spacing between buildings.
 During the reign of Catherine the Great in the 1760s–1780s, the banks of the Neva were lined with granite embankments.

 However, it was not until 1850 that the first permanent bridge across the Neva, Annunciation Bridge, was allowed to open.
 Before that, only pontoon bridges were allowed.
 Obvodny Canal (dug in 1769–1833) became the southern limit of the city.

 The most prominent neoclassical and Empire-style architects in Saint Petersburg included: